-Let your cat know that certain places in your home are off-limits to his paws of destruction.
-Protect sofas and chairs by making them unpleasant for your cat to touch.
+Stop cat scratching that’s unwanted by letting your cat know that certain places in your home are off-limits to his paws of destruction.
+Stop a cat from scratching furniture by making your furniture unpleasant for your cat to touch.
 Cover sofas and chairs temporarily with plastic to make it impossible for claws to take hold.
 Use double-sided sticky tape on furniture, as cats don’t like the sticky feel.

 You can also put nail caps over your cat’s front claws to make them harmless to the objects in your home.
 You can put them on your cat at home or have your veterinarian or groomer do it for you.
 Nail caps last about six weeks and come in many fun colors, too.